Zooplankton biomass in the Barents Sea

 Places and areas

-A network of stations throughout the Barents Sea, including stations around the whole of Svalbard from 2009.
+The Institute of Marine Research has regularly monitored zooplankton in the Barents Sea since 1986 using a network of stations throughout the Barents Sea, including stations around the whole of Svalbard from 2009.
 The Barents Sea network has varied somewhat from year to year.
-The stations have been chosen so as to give an aggregated measurement of the zooplankton biomass in the Barents Sea.
+The stations have been chosen to give an aggregated measurement of the zooplankton biomass in the Barents Sea.